 And if you’re worried about transporting these beauty products during your travels, don’t be!

-7. Where Did CBD Come From?
+15. Where Did Hemp Come from?

 While full spectrum hemp is what we’re going to want to use on our skin, hemp itself is used in a ton of ways — from hemp plastic to hemp protein powder to hemp fuel.